 Rose of Jericho earned the common name "resurrection plant" for its ability to revive after extreme desiccation.
-But prolonged dryness alters its delicate appearance, robbing it of color and fullness.
+The Jericho plant's prolonged dryness alters its delicate appearance, robbing it of color and fullness.
 Keep rose of Jericho moist at all times to preserve its appearance.
 Saturate the soil until the excess water dribbles from the bottom of the pot or until the surrounding soil feels moist in the top 6 to 12 inches.
 Decrease water slightly during the autumn and winter, letting the surface dry out slightly between waterings.
 The chlorine and fluoride that's in most tap water can damage sensitive plants, such as the rose of Jericho, so let the water sit overnight before use so the gasses can dissipate.

 An established rose of Jericho plant will perform well without any supplemental fertilizer.
 Excess fertilizer can harm it, so it is best to feed only if it shows signs of nutrient deficiencies such as yellowing or stunted, slow growth.
 Use a general-purpose fertilizer with an N-P-K analysis of 10-10-10 or 20-20-20.
 Dilute 10-10-10 fertilizer at a rate 1/2 teaspoon for each 1 gallon of water and 20-20-20 at 1/4 teaspoon per gallon.
 Water with the solution every week from the middle of spring until late summer, applying it to previously moistened soil to prevent root burn.
 Stop feeding immediately if the foliage develops crisp edges or if the plant takes on a limp, scraggly appearance.